-At first glance the nutrients for each oil may seem very similar.
+At first glance the nutrition for each oil may seem very similar.
 This brings up a question often asked, which is the healthier oil?

 Olive oil is healthier than soybean oil due to its higher percentage of heart healthy fats, antioxidants, minerals and fewer unhealthy fats.
-Olive oil contains more vitamin E, potassium, iron and calcium.
-Olive oil provides 221% more monounsaturated fats than soybean oil per tablespoon.
+It contains more vitamin E, potassium, iron and calcium.
+In addition, it provides 221% more monounsaturated fats per tablespoon.

 Soybean oil contains more vitamin K and omega-3 fatty acids.

-Let’s take a closer look at each nutrient and how much more each oil contains.
+Let’s take a closer look at the nutrition content of each one.

-- Olive oil and soybean oil contain the same calories per one tablespoon.
+- Both oils contain the same calories per one tablespoon.

-- Soybean oil contains 205% more vitamin K than olive oil per one tablespoon.
+- Soybean oil contains 205% more vitamin K per one tablespoon.

-- Olive oil contains 76% more vitamin E than soybean oil per one tablespoon.
+- Olive oil contains 76% more vitamin E per one tablespoon.

-- Olive oil contains 2,430% more iron than soybean oil per one tablespoon.
+- Olive oil contains 2,430% more iron per one tablespoon.

-- Olive oil contains more calcium than soybean oil per one tablespoon.
+- Olive oil contains more calcium per one tablespoon.

-- Soybean oil contains 10.8% more saturated fat than olive oil per one tablespoon.
+- Soybean oil contains 10.8% more saturated fat per one tablespoon.

-- Olive oil contains 221% more monounsaturated fat than soybean oil per one tablespoon.
+- Olive oil contains 221% more monounsaturated fat per one tablespoon.

-- Soybean oil contains 440% more polyunsaturated fat than olive oil per one tablespoon.
+- Soybean oil contains 440% more polyunsaturated fat per one tablespoon.

 Let’s face it, If you’re like me I won’t eat a food considered healthy unless I can tolerate the taste.
 I think if someone doesn’t like the flavor of a food they won’t purchase it.

-Therefore, let’s examine how the taste of each one compares.
+Therefore, let’s examine how the taste of each oil compares.

 Olive oil has a stronger flavor than the milder soybean oil.
 Soybean oil has a neutral taste with no real flavor, while olive oil has a hint of olives and is peppery.
 The virgin olive oil has more flavor than the refined versions.